 Organising a reviewShow more

-Reviews should be conducted at least 4-6 weeks prior to a program or project’s key decision point, to allow time to implement the recommendations coming out of the review.
-Allow 8-12 weeks lead time to plan for the review.
+Reviews should be conducted at least 4 to 6 weeks prior to a program or project’s key decision point, to allow time to implement the recommendations coming out of the review.
+Allow 8 to 12 weeks' lead time to plan for the review.

-Stage 1: initiating a review (2-3 months before review)
+Stage 1: initiating a review (2 to 3 months before review)

 - Initial meeting between Gateway Unit and the Senior Responsible Owner (SRO) to discuss review requirements and dates.

-Stage 3: planning meeting (2-3 weeks before review)
+Stage 3: planning meeting (2 to 3 weeks before review)

 Stage 5: post review (1 week after review)